kevinwshin/French-House-Manual/README.md

 Without         : $120/mo   Kitchen OR Meals + Labor    : $45

 ### Guests
 An ICC-contracted member (boarders not included) must be responsible, and will be held liable, for any guest at the house.
-If any personal propery damage occurs, the guest's sponsor will be held liable and it is their responsibility to replace the property, pay for repairs, or allocate resources to make the situation right in the eyes of the property owner.
+If any personal property damage occurs, the guest's sponsor will be held liable.
+It is their responsibility to replace the property, pay for repairs, or allocate resources to make the situation right in the eyes of the property owner.

 Frequent visitors may be voted in as House Friends, which effectively makes the entire house liable for their actions, rather than an individual member.
 House Friends can know the house code and must be voted in by a house majority at a meeting.
 House friends will be reviewed on a semesterly basis.